 Growing up in Westside Costa Mesa, I attended our local public schools, including Pomona, Rea, Twinkle, and Estancia High School.
 I’ve had the support of many family, friends, and mentors in our community.

-These are just a few moments from
+These are just a few moments from my story before I was elected to Costa Mesa City Council in 2018!

 While a student at Estancia High School, I became heavily involved with the Save Our Youth program (SOY).